 Frank D. Mann, Ph.D.

 My work is focused on understanding the biological, cognitive, and social factors that contribute to health and well-being across the lifespan.
 I am especially interested in how individual differences in personality and cognitive ability relate to different forms of mental illness, on the one hand, and subjective well-being, on the other.
-I am also interested in how genetically-informative designs can be used to increase the precision with which exposure effects are estimated in non-experimental studies and how to best operationalize the experience of cumulative stress.
+I am also interested in how genetically-informative designs can be used to increase the precision with which exposure effects are estimated in non-experimental studies and how to best operationalize and quantify the impact of cumulative stress.
 I approach these and related topics by using theories and methods from developmental psychopathology, differential psychology, applied statistics, and behavioral genetics.
-Some of my publications can be found in Social Science and Medicine, Proceedings from the National Academy of Sciences, Clinical Endocrinology, and Clinical Psychological Science.
+Some of my recent publications can be found in Social Science and Medicine, Proceedings from the National Academy of Sciences, Clinical Endocrinology, and Clinical Psychological Science.